Carhul/Task_Manager/README.md

 Features that will be implemented in the future:

-* Sort Taks by date
+* Sort Tasks by date
 * See how many tasks that been solved
 * Assign tasks to another user
+* Warning when delete, and confirm button
 * Anonnymous suggestion function

 ### Technologies ###